High National Council (South Vietnam)

-High National Council

-At Gia Long Palace after the turn-over ceremony (between Air Vice Marshal Nguyen Cao Ky and the out-going Prime Minister) June 21, 1965.
-Left: Prime Minister Nguyễn Cao Kỳ.
-Middle: Ex.
-Prime Minister Phan Huy Quát.
-Right: Ex.
-Chief of State Phan Khắc Sửu.

-Phan Khắc Sửu was elected by the executive committee of the Revolutionary Military Council from the High National Council (Thượng Hội-đồng Quốc-gia, 越南共和國國家高級委員會) as its chairman on 27 September 1964, and was nominated as Head of State of South Vietnam on 24 October 1964.
+Phan Khắc Sửu was elected by the Council as its chairman on 27 September 1964, and was nominated as Head of State of South Vietnam on 24 October 1964.
 The Vice-Chairman was Nguyễn Xuân Chữ, and the General Secretary was Trần Văn Văn.
 Dr Hồ Văn Nhựt was nominated for the role of Prime Minister of South Vietnam as he had the support from all religious and political parties.
 It was the first time since the First Republic that this position, of greater power than Head of State, was handed over to a civilian.
 However, Dr Nhựt wanted a solution for national reconciliation and, after unsatisfactory negotiations with the MRC and American authorities, he declined the offer.
 Trần Văn Hương, prefect of Saigon, was subsequently appointed Prime Minister.
 His civilian government was short-lived as it was opposed by Buddhist Uprising and military revolt, resulting in the military reassuming control of the government and dissolving the Council.
 Thereafter, South Vietnam went through a period of political instability until the Nguyễn Văn Thiệu/Nguyễn Cao Kỳ junta took power in mid-1965.

-On September 20, 1964, there was an outbreak of violence by American-trained CIDG troops in the Special Forces bases of Buon Sar Pa and Bu Prang in Quảng Đức Province (now Đắk Nông Province) and in Buon Mi Ga, Buon Don and Buon Brieng in Đắk Lắk Province.
-Several Vietnamese soldiers were killed and the Americans disarmed, and FULRO activists from the Buon Sar Pa base seized the radio station on Route 14 on the south-west outskirts of Buôn Ma Thuột, from which they broadcast calls for independence.

-Outsiders advising and assisting the dissident Montagnards were Y Dhon Adrong, two officers of the Royal Khmer Army, Lieutenant Colonel Y Bun Sur, a member of the M'Nong tribe and Province Chief of Cambodia's Mondulkiri Province, Les Kosem, and Chau Dara.